 9. Be flexible with your mealtime

 Don’t feel you have to race to get things done on time – accidents happen in the kitchen when you’re in a hurry.
-Think about making the main meal time later than is traditional and serving or getting someone else to make a late morning brunch earlier in the day to keep everyone going.
+Think about making the main meal time later than is traditional and serving or getting someone else to make a late morning brunch to keep everyone going.
 Eating later in the day buys you more time to cook happily at your own pace, rather than feeling like you’re pushed for time.

 10. Cheat eats

 Don’t feel that everything has to be homemade.
 Running up to Christmas, the media is full of the best supermarket buys.
 Buy in anything you’re not confident making or anything that is going to lighten the load.
 Buying the classic condiments and sauces will mean you can give the main offering your undivided attention.
+Take a look at BBC Good Food Christmas Taste Awards 2020 for the best of the best supermarket offerings.

 For hundreds of Christmas recipes and lots of festive cooking advice, visit our extensive festive hub.